filip26/object-projection/README.md

 # Object Projection
-Experimental Declarative and Reversible Object Projection for Java
+Experimental Declarative and Invertible Object Projection for Java